Configure the Splunk Add-on for Microsoft Windows¶

 The Splunk Add-on for Microsoft Windows 5.0.x supports only XML format for the collection of WinEventLogs using WEF.
 If you collect forwarded Windows event logs in plain text format, you might experience issues with indexed events and their extractions.

-For performance information and considerations, refer to the Performance reference for the Splunk Add-on for Windows
+For performance information and considerations, refer to the Performance reference for the Splunk Add-on for Microsoft Windows.

 Windows OS-related configuration issues¶